This post has been modified to reflect new information since its original publication.

 It can be difficult to determine the best way to handle customer feedback that is less than complimentary, but responding appropriately to customer anger online is key to reputation management.

-When SMBs inevitably encounter negative customer feedback, they must keep three things in mind when formulating responses.
-Companies addressing these issues should
+When SMBs inevitably encounter negative customer feedback, they must keep these three best practices in mind when formulating a response:

 2. Ignoring online reputation damage

-Almost as harmful as responding to negative feedback inappropriately is ignoring customer complaints on online platforms like Facebook, Google Reviews, and Twitter.
-Turning a blind eye to online feedback prevents a company from having input in the narrative created through these comments.
+Almost as harmful as responding to negative feedback inappropriately is ignoring customer complaints on online platforms like Facebook, Google Reviews, and X (Twitter).
+Turning a blind eye to online feedback prevents a company from having input in the narrative these comments are creating.

 3. Capitalizing on sensitive social or political movements

-Sensitive current affairs should never be used in an attempt to create relevant and engaging content for product promotion.
+Businesses should never use sensitive current affairs to create relevant and engaging content for product promotion.

 One example of this mistake is Pepsi’s 2017 ad that suggested the soda as a symbol of peace between police officers and a group of protestors meant to resemble the Black Lives Matter movement.
-Many people considered this action to be in poor taste and were deeply offended, causing the company severe reputation damage and even calls to boycott the company.
+Many people considered this action to be in poor taste and were deeply offended, causing the company severe reputation damage and leading some to call for boycotting the company.

 Taking advantage of a political or social movement to turn a profit is an almost universally bad idea.
 In doing so, SMB leaders put their companies at risk of being exposed as an inauthentic or insensitive brand.